Last Updated on

-Known as a honeymooners island, I wanted to prove that solo travelers can experience the romance of Santorini too… alone.
-It was to be a solo honeymoon on this glamorous Aegean island.
-I was arriving off-peak season, so I’d be trading tourist crowds for more quiet time to myself.
+Known as a honeymooners island, I wanted to prove that solo travelers can experience the romance of Santorini… alone.
+It was to film a solo honeymoon on this glamorous Aegean island.
+I was arriving off-peak season from Athens, so I’d be trading tourist crowds for more quiet time to myself.
 Basking in the sun, while sipping some tea with a caldera view overlooking the volcano in Fira.
 Maybe I’d meet and chat with a John Stamos look-alike named Dimitris.
-At least that’s the how the YouTube storyboard went.
+At least that’s the how my YouTube storyboard went.

-But it didn’t happen that way.
+But it didn’t quite happen that way.
 In some regards, I should be thankful of that.

 Okay, not about the part of not meeting the John Stamos look-alike!
 I’m still quite upset about that.

 The job of a travel blogger and the honesty of sponsored hotel reviews

 Just as a YouTube channel, builds their weekly content around reviewing the latest cameras, I need to keep abreast with quality travel brands offering top notch experiences for a vacation.